davidrzuluaga/node-blog/README.md

 delete -> localhost:5000/api/blog/:id //use this to delete a specific blog entry post -> localhost:5000/api/blog/:id //use this to create a new blog entry
 ```
+## Notes

+* Check https://github.com/davidrzuluaga/react-blog/ that compliments with the front-end of this repo
+* Functional version of this repo  https://node-blog-api-app.herokuapp.com/